Elsant/omniauth-esia/README.md

 end
 ```

-or in your Rails application with Devise.
+or in Your Rails application with Devise.
 See full instruction [here](https://github.com/plataformatec/devise/wiki/OmniAuth:-Overview)

 ```ruby
 # config/initializers/devise.rb